 - Option to upgrade the ticket with a guided tour of the museum and gardens of Villa Borghese.

 - As soon as you purchase it, you will receive confirmation of your reservation immediately and your entrance ticket in electronic format.
-The cancellation of this ticket is completely free of charge, as long as it is cancelled 24 hours prior to the visit.
+The cancellation of this ticket is completely free of charge, as long as it is canceled 24 hours before the visit.

 What is not included in the ticket for the Borghese Gallery?